11 Tips for integrating VRF HVAC systems

-Integrating VRF systems can be quite a task – even for professionals, when doing it for the first time.
-However, learning how VRF works and asking the “right” questions can save a lot of hassle during the integration.
+Integrating VRF systems can be quite a task - even for professionals, when doing it for the first time.
+However, learning how VRF systems works and asking the “right” questions can save a lot of hassle during the VRF integration process.

 VRF systems are made up of two different, but equally important, system components: indoor units, and one or more outdoor unit(s).